top of page

 N Never allow conversation to become abusive or too heated.
 Take a break if this happens.

-O Ok on other options and opinions.
-Your person may not agree with you and say no. It’s ok.
+O Be Open to other options and opinions.
+Your partner may not agree with you and say no. It’s ok.
 There’s room for other options.
 You can still negotiate.

 W Win – Win solutions are those where both people feel respected and validated, even if each person doesn’t get exactly or everything that he or she wants